-ArcRest Shoulder Pad System for Violins and Violas Handcrafted in the USA - Coming soon - spring/summer 2018
+arcrest Shoulder Pad System for Violins and Violas Handcrafted in the USA - new in summer 2018

 The arcrest shoulder pad features a very light wood base that you attach a comfortable foam pad to that fills the gap between your instrument and shoulder, (resting on the collarbone), allowing increased freedom of movement.
 The pad is suspended via tiny feet / bumpers which decrease contact with the back of the instrument.
 This decreases damping, freeing up resonance for better sound.